dearvn/wp-bot-lite/README.md

 # Start development with hot reload (Frontend components will be updated automatically if any changes are made)
 npm run start:hot

-# To run in production
+# To run in alertion
 npm run build
 ```